wirc-sjsu/firebench/docs/benchmarks/California/01_Caldor.md

 ## Aggregation Schemes

 This section describes the weights used to aggregate KPI unit scores.
 More information about aggregation methods [here](../../metrics/score.md).
-If aggregation scheme `0` is specified, then no aggregation is performed.
-Therefore, group scores and total score are not computed.
+If the aggregation scheme `0` is specified, then no aggregation is performed.
+Therefore, group scores and total scores are not computed.

 ### Group definition

 All benchmarks have a default weight of 1 in each group.
-If custom weights are applied, refer to custom weight Table.
+If custom weights are applied, refer to the custom weight Table.

 Weight precedence:
 - Default benchmark weight: 1